epi2me-labs/wf-artic/README.md

 The workflow consumes a folder containing demultiplexed sequence reads as prepared by either MinKNOW or Guppy.
-The workflow needs to know the primer scheme that has been used during genome amplication and library preparation e.g. ARTIC/V3 or ONT_Midnight/V1.
+The workflow needs to know the primer scheme that has been used during genome amplification and library preparation e.g. ARTIC/V3 or ONT_Midnight/V1.
 Other parameters can be specified to e.g. assign sample names to the barcodes or to adjust the length distribution of acceptable amplicon sequences.